What Is Psoriatic Arthritis?

 Joint Damage

-One of the primary complications of psoriatic arthritis is joint damage.
-If left untreated or poorly controlled, the ongoing inflammation can lead to permanent joint deformities and functional impairment.
 Joint damage in psoriatic arthritis can occur rapidly, making early diagnosis and intervention crucial in preventing irreversible joint damage.
 Treatment strategies that target inflammation are essential in halting or slowing down the progression of joint damage.

 Inflammation of Soft Tissues

 In addition to joint inflammation, psoriatic arthritis can cause inflammation of the soft tissues surrounding the joints, such as tendons and ligaments.
-This can result in conditions like enthesitis, which is the inflammation of the sites where tendons or ligaments attach to bones.
+This can result in conditions like enthesitis, the inflammation of the sites where tendons or ligaments attach to bones.
 Enthesitis can cause pain, swelling, and stiffness, particularly at sites like the Achilles tendon and the plantar fascia, leading to difficulties with mobility and daily activities.

 Eye Problems